electronick1/stairs_doc/source/index.html.md

         return dict(power4=value ** 4)
 ```

-Inheritance also allows you to reconnect some steps and change Flow structure.
+The inheritance also allows you to reconnect certain steps and change the Flow structure.

-It's possible to add a new step to the top, insert in the middle or add "save_result" flag.
+It's possible to add a new step to the top, insert it in the middle or add the "save_result" flag.

 <br><br>